devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

 service/echo-tmplt created
 {% endhighlight %}

 In this scenario I just deployed application and I could easily do it using helm, but such templating can work also for partial deployments like mentioned ingress, config maps or secrets.
-And big adventage of it is to keep key parameters in few lines in config file, so they can be easily reviewed.
-On the other hand, generated files can be easily twicked and reapplied for debugging purposes.
+And big advantaged of it is to keep key parameters in few lines in config file, so they can be easily reviewed.
+On the other hand, generated files can be easily tweaked and reapplied for debugging purposes.

 <small markdown="1">[Back to table of contents](#toc)</small>

 ## stern
 To effectively tail logs from multiple pods I'm using stern.
 Check out [stern releases](https://github.com/wercker/stern/releases) to get the binary for your system.
-Stern is doing couple of useful things, like timestamping, colouring pod instance and it supports regex too.
+Stern is doing couple of useful things, like timestamping, coloring pod instance and it supports regex too.
 In most cases seeing logs from deployed containers would boil down to
 {% highlight bash %}
 #$ stern <name_of_container>*
 {% endhighlight %}